-We refer to your e-mail dated 28/06/2019 in which you make a request for access to documents, registered on 01/07/2019 under the above-mentioned reference number.
+We refer to your request dated 28/06/2019 in which you make a request for access to documents, registered on 28/06/2019 under the above-mentioned reference number.

-You request access to: "Any documents since 01 February 2018, including briefings, reports, correspondence (email or other), as well as attachments, and a list of meetings (also since 01 February 2018) with detailed minutes and any other reports of such meetings, concerning new plant breeding methods (also called New GM techniques) or one specific such method (such as CRISPR)."
+You requested access to:

+Any documents since 01 February 2018, including briefings, reports, correspondence (email or other), as well as attachments, and a list of meetings (also since 01 February 2018) with detailed minutes and any other reports of such meetings, concerning new plant breeding methods (also called New GM techniques) or one specific such method (such as CRISPR).
+By new plant breeding methods, I mean all new techniques currently under debate, including those that were subject of the EC New Techniques Working Group report (2012) and the subject of various reports by the JRC, and including all genome editing techniques.